FAS16/DINDIN-REST/README.md

 # DINDIN Restful webservice (API)

 This Rest API is developed for the DINDIN Angular Application.
+Developed with the Jersey Framework for Java.

 <b>Example of an non-secured (open) ressource:</b>
 - http://fahad.dk:8080/dindin/webapi/restaurants